Published Wednesday, October 22, 2025

 - Decide on design complexity (DIY or hire a design firm — logo placement, interior print, custom imagery).

 - Check shipping estimate of the packaging to get to you.
-DIYPack’s product pages will allow you to get a shipping estimate after you input your box specifications.
+DIYPack’s product pages will allow you to get a shipping

 - Add buffer for unexpected costs (as a small to medium-sized business you know things always come up).